fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

 Further there is the issue of big data analytics, which the oligarchy has effectively deployed for their own purposes.
 That capability -- to use it for our own purposes -- is out of the reach of most grass roots efforts.

-### The fallacy of scarce resources <a name = "fallacy_of_scarce_resources" />
+Finally, we are still suffering under the fallacy of scarce resources.
 It is wrong for progressive groups to compete for email addresses and dollars.
-Doing that undermines grass roots activism.
+Doing so undermines grass roots activism.
+Rather than competing, groups should be working toward mutual support.

 *   Tuesday: Knock, knock, knock. _Do you care about clean lakes?
 Sign the petition to address pesticide runoff.
 Could you please donate $20, $50, $80 to save the Lakes?_
 *   Wednesday: Knock, knock, knock: _Do you care about the honeybees?
 Sign the petition to control the use of these chemicals.
 Could you please donate $20, $50, $80 to save the bees?_